Nevenall/blades-in-the-dark/src/03-the-crew.md

 - todo dropcaps

-<span class="number">1</span>**Choose a crew type.** The crew type determines the group’s purpose, their special abilities, and how they advance.
+{{1}} **Choose a crew type.** The crew type determines the group’s purpose, their special abilities, and how they advance.

 You begin at **Tier 0**, with **strong hold** and 0 {rep}.
 You start with 2 {coin}.

-<span class="number">2</span> **Choose an initial reputation and lair.** Choose how other underworld factions see you:*Ambitious—Brutal—Daring—Honorable—Professional—Savvy—Subtle—Strange.* Look at the map and pick a district in which to place your lair.
+{{2}} **Choose an initial reputation and lair.** Choose how other underworld factions see you:*Ambitious—Brutal—Daring—Honorable—Professional—Savvy—Subtle—Strange.* Look at the map and pick a district in which to place your lair.
 Describe the lair.

-<span class="number">3</span> **Establish your hunting grounds.** Look at the map and pick a district in which to place your hunting grounds.
+{{3}} **Establish your hunting grounds.** Look at the map and pick a district in which to place your hunting grounds.
 Decide how to deal with the faction that claims that area.

 - Pay them 1 {coin}.
 - Pay them 2 {coin}.
 Get **+1 status**.
 - Pay nothing.
 Get **-1 status**.

-<span class="number">4</span> **Choose a special ability.** They’re in the gray column in the middle of the crew sheet.
+{{4}} **Choose a special ability.** They’re in the gray column in the middle of the crew sheet.
 If you can’t decide, choose the first ability on the list.
 It’s placed there as a good first option.

-<span class="number">5</span> **Assign crew upgrades.** Your crew has two upgrades pre-selected.
+{{5}} **Assign crew upgrades.** Your crew has two upgrades pre-selected.
 Choose two more.
 If your crew has a cohort, follow the procedure to create it.
 Record the faction status changes due to your upgrades:

 - One faction helped you get an upgrade.
 Take **+1 status** with them.
 Or spend 1 {coin} for **+2 status** instead.
 - One faction was harmed when you got an upgrade.
 Take **-2 status** with them.
 Or spend 1 {coin} for **-1 status** instead.

-<span class="number">6</span> **Choose a favorite contact.** Mark the one who is a close friend, long-time ally, or partner in crime.
+{{6}} **Choose a favorite contact.** Mark the one who is a close friend, long-time ally, or partner in crime.
 Record the faction status changes related to your contact:

 - One faction is friendly with your contact.
 Take **+1 status** with them.
 - One faction is unfriendly with your contact.
 Take **-1 status** with them.